-Let’s whisper it, Acute Mountain Sickness (AMS) is not the only cause of headache in the mountains!
-Yes, we all know, "it’s AMS until proven otherwise” but its worth being aware of other causes too!
-Before we look at some of these let’s take a quick look at some AMS facts...
+We're often taught that a headache at altitude is Acute Mountain Sickenss (AMS) until proven otherwise.
+This is true but let’s whisper it, AMS is not the only cause of headache in the mountains!
+If we're going to practise our craft to a high standard it's worth being aware of other causes too!
+Before we look at these let’s take a quick look at some AMS facts...

 AMS is a very common condition that occurs in poorly acclimatised individuals who ascend to 2500m or higher.